davesilva/dna-viewer/README.md

   a little more sophisticated than `_.debounce`.

-* Usability: There are a number of usability issues with the default behavior of the d3 scroll library.
+* Usability: There are a number of usability issues with the default behavior of the d3 zoom library.
 You can't select text because clicking and dragging pans the view.
 Pinch zooming works but it's weirdly slow compared to scrolling.
 Horizontal scrolling with the trackpad should pan the view but instead it does nothing.
 You can also pan past the ends of the sequence when you zoom in.
-It's probably possible to override this behavior and continue using d3 scroll, but I didn't spend enough time investigating to figure out how to do it.
+It's probably possible to override this behavior and continue using d3 zoom, but I didn't spend enough time investigating to figure out how to do it.

 * Visual bugs: There are some minor visual glitches.
 The text clipping